Unknown File Error

 Contact Support if the steps above failed

-If none of these steps resolved your issue, please contact support and include your developer logs.
-These logs will indicate which file is failing and we can look to replace it and fix the patcher so it doesn't happen again.
+If none of these steps resolved your issue, please contact support and include the launcher.log file from your TERA folder.
+This log will indicate which file is failing and allow the GM to assist you with replacing it to allow the patch to complete.